Gf/df buckwheat banana pancakes

 Mash the bananas, beat the egg then add them to the coconut milk, maple syrup and vanilla essence, then mix together.
 Gently add the sieved buckwheat flour, sea salt and gf baking powder.
 Stir until well mixed.

-Heat either odourless coconut oil or a light olive oil in your fave pancake pan (some pans really don’t respond well to pancakes – my oldest one loves them) and then go for it.
+Heat either odourless coconut oil or a light olive oil in your fave pancake pan (some pans really don’t respond well to pancakes – my oldest one loves them).

 Pour a little mixture in the pan; when you see bubbles forming on the top of the pancake it’s ready to flip.
 Gently ease your ‘flipper’ beneath it as the mashed banana can sometimes stick to the base.